Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 golden retriever dog hunting duck

-Image Credit: otsphoto, Shutterstock
+Image by: otsphoto, Shutterstock

 Duck is a darker meat and is a nutrient-rich selection for your dog.
 It’s also an extremely healthy protein source that works well for dogs with sensitivities to a more common protein like chicken or beef.

 Duck is also a perfect selection for extremely active dogs because it’s higher in fat content.
-This fact helps to replenish the output from regular use of muscles and high burning of calories.
+This fact helps to replenish the output from regular use of muscles and a high burning of calories.
 It has a nice helping of B vitamins, too, which protect against common cancers.

 6. Venison